 3. Best For Powering The Accessories: Optima Batteries 8014-045 D34/78 YellowTop Dual Purpose Battery

 Suppose you own a high performance, heavy-duty vehicle with several high-end accessories such as an infotainment system, speakers, amplifiers, HIDs, hydraulics, and so on.
-You need a powerful battery to get that most from all that and also keep your truck in perfect driving condition.
+You need a powerful battery to get the most from all that and also keep your truck in perfect driving condition.
 The Optima YellowTop Dual Purpose Battery can deliver on all those needs.
-Rest assured, that you are making a good investment because Optima is an industry favorite with a 40-year experience in manufacturing batteries that are known and loved for providing exceptional power.
+Rest assured, that you are making a good investment because Optima is an industry favorite with 40 years of experience in manufacturing batteries that are known and loved for providing exceptional power.

 This 12-volt battery delivers 750 CCA, has 120 minutes of reserve capacity, and unmatched cycling capabilities.
 The battery has a spiral cell construction, so you get plenty of clean, raw power that is safe for you as well as the environment.
 Plus, the YellowTop battery is best for seasonal use courtesy of its low self-discharge rate.
 So even if the truck is used occasionally and is left idle for several days, it will crank up instantly.

 Above all, this option is impact resistant, so it won’t be damaged by vibrations and shocks caused by rough driving.
 It comes with a polypropylene case that is spill and leakage resistant so you can rest assured that this is one of the safest options out there.